seanwhs/Tutorials/Full-Stack/build-AI-enabled-research-assitant.md

 ---

-## Appendix: Testing Your Assistant with Sample PDFs
+## Appendix A: Testing Your Assistant with Sample PDFs

 ### Sample Research Goals
 - Summarization: “Summarize the key findings”